Trundler's Club Buttress Rock Climbing

 Follow directions for the Religion wall past the watchtower.
 Stick close to the wall and you will encounter some fixed approach lines.
 Climb up to the limestone band and follow it around to the east between Minister and the Pulpit and the main wall.
 Once through the notch stick to the main wall and look for faint trail.
 A hairy move on the limestone band and some scrambling will put you at the base.
 Approach time- 45 min...
 It's pumpy.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Trundler's Club Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Trundler's Club Buttress:

 Yeah...the descent route has proved to be troublesome at times....
 John Burcham said he had scoped a more direct descent/rappel line that we had always intended on establishing....
 But don't let the possibility of a stuck rope deter you from these routes!!!